Home / Comparisons / Rocket Languages vs Babbel

 Comprehensive Curriculum

-When you’re in each program doing lessons day in and day out, you can just tell the Rocket curriculum and setup is more robust.
+The final strength of the Rocket program is the high-quality material.
+When you’re in each program doing lessons day in and day out, you can tell the Rocket coursework is more robust.

 Rocket Spanish flashcards